cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/publish_card_template.md

 >
 > A publish ticket oversees the publication or release of a task.
 Here are a few examples:
 > - Publishing a new feature or new design, which requires figma merges and code releases
-> - Publishing content on the doucmentation website (could require a documentation ticket in some cases)
+> - Publishing content on the documentation website (could require a documentation ticket in some cases)
-> - There are multiple changes that needs to be published together (design, content, development, documentation)
+> - There are multiple changes that needs to be published together (design, content, development, documentation, engagement piece)

 ## 📇 User story
 _Add here context on why we have to work on that_